tangmf/IDAssignment1/README.md

-# Tutorial
+# Documentation
-the user audience intent and purpose
-Who the website is catering for?
-Value that it is providing to users What is the website catering for?
-Attribute all external source code used

-The user audience are fans of the group K/DA.
+USER AUDIENCE:
+Fans of K/DA or people interested in finding more about K/DA.

+INTENT:
+Get more people to listen to their music and buy their merchandise, and also get more fans.

+PURPOSE:
+Promote K/DA's music and merchandise, and also to get more people interested in their content.

+WHO THE WEBSITE IS CATERING FOR AND VALUE IT PROVIDES TO USERS:
-The intent of the website is to allow fans to access K/DA's content and for them to listen to their music.
+K/DA fans, where they can access K/DA's content easily, and keep updated with their music.

+WHAT IS THE WEBSITE CATERING FOR?
-The purpose of the website is to promote K/DA's songs and merchandise.
+The website is catering a centralized place to distribute and sell content from K/DA.